2024 Malaysian Allah socks controversy: Reactions

 This case received the attention of the public and politicians such as Dr. Muhamad Akmal Saleh, Datuk Seri Ab Rauf Yusoh, Datuk Razali Idris, and leaders from Parti Islam Se-Malaysia (PAS).
 Some political analysts suggested that certain Muslim politicians were leveraging the event to rally support from Malay nationalists and potentially exacerbate divisions in multicultural Malaysia.

-Some commentators urged the public not to exaggerate this issue, including Chong Sin Woon, Wee Ka Siong, Loke Siew Fook, Nga Kor Ming, Dato Sri Tiong King Sing, Datuk Seri Dr. Ahmad Zahid Hamidi and Datuk Seri Anwar Ibrahim.
+Some commentators urged the public not to exaggerate this issue, including Chong Sin Woon, Wee Ka Siong, Loke Siew Fook, Nga Kor Ming, Tiong King Sing, Ahmad Zahid Hamidi and Anwar Ibrahim.
 On social media, some users called for a boycott of the store chain.

 KK Super Mart issued an apology for selling the controversial socks, and they have committed to removing the item from their shelves.
 The distributor of these socks, Xin Jian Chang, also expressed regret.
 According to their statement, the socks in question were part of a shipment of 18,800 pairs produced by a Chinese company.
 Only five pairs out of this large quantity had the contentious print.
 KK Super Mart confirmed that they discovered these socks in stock at three of their 800 outlets.

-Chronology of Attacks
+Attacks after the controversy

-March 26, 2024: First KK Mart Attack
+March 26, 2024

 A KK Super Mart outlet in Bidor, Perak, was targeted at approximately 5:35 a.m.
 The assailants used a Molotov cocktail, causing damage to the store's exterior.
 No injuries were reported.

-March 30, 2024: Second KK Mart Attack
+March 30, 2024

 Another KK Super Mart in Sungai Isap, Kuantan, Pahang, was attacked at around 5 a.m.
 The firebomb caused a fire at the store's entrance, which was promptly extinguished by the staff, preventing further damage.

-April 1, 2024: Third KK Mart Attack
+April 1, 2024

 A third attack occurred in Taman Melawati, Kuala Lumpur, when another KK Super Mart outlet was targeted with a Molotov cocktail at around 7:45 a.m.
 The store's entrance suffered minor damage, but no injuries were reported.
 The Wangsa Maju police launched an immediate investigation and reviewed CCTV footage to identify the perpetrators.